Abdullah2100/Basic-Asp-Api/README.md

-Sure!
-I'll provide you with a Markdown template that you can use for your GitHub README file.
-You can replace the placeholders with your actual code and information.
-Here's an example:

 ## Fake API

-This project is a dummy API that manages data for a table called "Fack".
+This project is a dummy API that manages data for a table called 'Fack.'
+It is primarily for learning purposes.
+It is just a learning process.

 ### Technologies Used